Cortantse/MOMA/README.md

 This repository accompanies the paper **"Mitigating Social Bias in Large Language Models: A Multi-Objective Approach within a Multi-Agent Framework"**, which has been accepted at AAAI 2025 and is available as a preprint on arXiv.

 ## Code Availability
-The code is currently being prepared and will be released as soon as possible after the conference concludes.
-Thank you for your interest and understanding.
+The code is expected to be released around June due to the authors' tight schedule.
+In the meantime, we have provided the input data X processed through our framework.
+Thank you for your understanding and interest!

 ## Citation
 If you find our work helpful, please consider citing: